therabidbanana/tenkiwi-client/readme.md

    solo, prompt driven games with unclear numbers of turns and unlikekly win conditions - seen in [https://therabidbanana.itch.io/outsider-blues](https://therabidbanana.itch.io/outsider-blues)

+### Game Development

+Use the unlock code "custom" to unlock the above games with customizable spreadsheets.
+Note that there are currently not validations on the file to ensure you've formatted it correctly.
+Try starting from a template (all of my games directly share the prompt spreadsheets as a google sheet you can clone)

+Game templates are TSV files available on the web - you can configure Google Sheets to output a TSV using the "Publish to Web" feature: https://gist.github.com/therabidbanana/c0145b650a5e02ab2ae79e778f423e13

 ### Server Required